BioinformaticsDataPracticum2025/open-chromatin-analysis/setup/SCRIPTS.md

 ## motif_analysis.sh
 After converting your input from bed to fasta using convert_bed_to_fasta.sh, you are ready to find motifs that are enriched in the input file.

+### Dependencies
+* MEME-ChIP from [MEMEsuite](https://meme-suite.org/meme/doc/install.html) v5.4.1, or you may choose to use the web version of MEME-ChIP instead, commenting out the step 6 section of main.sh.
+In our installation, CentriMo was non-functional, so our analysis is limited to the MEME and STREME outputs.

 ### Inputs:
 $1: $input fasta in which to find motifs.